 Just like the name suggests, it’s one that focuses on quality rather than quantity, but it still manages to squeeze in ample galley space, a sink, double door refrigerator, microwave and even a cooktop.
 A spacious mattress and windows designed for cross ventilation mean you’ll never wake up in the middle of the night feeling too hot or too cold, and the breathtaking surroundings will always be ready and waiting as the first touches of light come through the windows.
 Patio speakers and a power awning with LED lighting make the outdoors just as cozy as indoors.

 Best for: Saving money to put towards decorating instead.

 |Dry Weight:||3360 lbs (1524 kg)|

 |GVWR:||5000 lbs (2268 kg)|

 Airstream: Most versatile travel trailer for remote work

-Fulfil all of your digital nomad dreams by waving goodbye to a life surrounded by bricks and instead pursuing one surrounded by nature and woodland.
+Fulfill all of your digital nomad dreams by waving goodbye to a life surrounded by bricks and instead pursuing one surrounded by nature and woodland.
 Or cityscapes, or beaches, or whatever your heart desires.
-The beauty of Airstream’s Flying Cloud is that you’re free to do all of the above and more, never needing to remember a set of house keys again in favour of life on the road.
+The beauty of Airstream’s Flying Cloud is that you’re free to do all of the above and more, never needing to remember a set of house keys again in favor of life on the road.

-This is a camping trailer designed to make life easy, with varying floor plans no matter how many you’re travelling with and even the option of a miniature office.
+This is a camping trailer designed to make life easy, with varying floor plans no matter how many you’re traveling with and even the option of a miniature office.
 Stylish and practical, it’s decked out in neutral tones with comfortable elements for a stress-free experience.
 As well as all of the essentials, Airstream’s Flying Cloud comes complete with multiple USB ports and a pop-up USB/AC outlet supported by the onboard 1000-watt power inverter.
 The office area even has a swivel chair.

 Best for: Trying to get your beach/mountain/river view into the background of your Zoom meetings.